Mahadevan2005/IITM-CGPA-Calculator-Application/README.md

 # IITM BS DEGREE CGPA Calculator
-A application to calculate the CGPA of IITM BS Degree.
+An intuitive web application designed to calculate the CGPA for the IITM BS Degree program.
+Users can select completed courses, input grades, and compute CGPA based on predefined course credits, ensuring accurate and efficient grade tracking with a clean UI. 🚀

 ## 💻 Built with